-Now, according to this tradition J.K.
-Rowling has accomplished an immense spiritual victory simply through having written powerful symbolism into her books, and of those works being read so broadly.
-According to the spiritual principle of symbolism, every person who reads Harry Potter is vicariously participating in the processes of Alchemy and is influenced under its teachings.
+J.K.
+Rowling has accomplished an immense spiritual victory simply through having written detailed symbolism into her books, and of those works being read so broadly.
+Every person who reads Harry Potter is vicariously participating in the processes of Alchemy and is giving their ear to its teachings.

-Christianity actually teaches this principle where we say that our Scriptures wash a person and that faith comes by hearing.
+Christianity actually teaches this principle where we say that our Scriptures wash a person (Eph.
+5:26) and that faith comes by hearing (Rom.
+10:17).
 Thus, in HP we have an example of an influential message working in opposition to the Bible.